ShujiaHuang/HGPP/README.md

 5) haplotype genome reconstruction
 6) ASE and ASM

 We have provided some cases for how we use HGPP in our project in directory `example`.
-You can find the detail tutorial information of HGPP in it.
+You could find the detail tutorial information of HGPP in it.

 4. Please cite the paper